 The Kleinhans, who were music lovers, specified their money was to be used “to erect a suitable music hall…for the use, enjoyment and benefit of the people of the City of Buffalo.”
 The BPO performed at Kleinhans Music Hall’s official opening on Oct.
 12, 1940, under the baton of Franco Autori.

 Kleinhans Music Hall was designed by the Finnish father-and-son team of Eliel and Eero Saarinen, along with architects F.J. and W.A Kidd.
 Kleinhans is known for its combination of graceful structural beauty and extraordinary acoustics.
 Eliel Saarinen’s aim was to create “an architectural atmosphere…so as to tune the performers and the public alike into a proper mood of performance and receptiveness, respectively.”
 In 1989, the hall was designated a National Historic Landmark, the highest designation of significance a site or structure can receive.

 Today, the hall plays hosts to performances arranged by the Buffalo Chamber Music Society.
 Just Buffalo Literary Center’s Babel series brings four notable authors per season to the hall.
-Through BPO Nation and other concert promoters, acts such as Fiona Apple, Cowboy Junkies, Bill Burr and Louis CK have recently performed at Kleinhans.
+Acts such as Fiona Apple, Cowboy Junkies, and Bill Burr and have recently performed at Kleinhans.
 Many Western New York high schools and colleges hold their graduation ceremonies at the hall each spring.
 The hall is also available for weddings, corporate events and other private functions.

 To learn more, visit the Kleinhans Buffalo website.